squizz617/vuddy/README.md

 [IoTcube](https://iotcube.net), an automated vulnerability testing platform.
 Detailed instructions are available [here](https://iotcube.net/userguide/manual/hmark).

-This project is a part of the "international collaborative research", which was conducted by [CSSA](https://cssa.korea.ac.kr) (Center for Software Security and Assurrance).
+This project was funded by IITP (Development of Vulnerability Discovery Technologies for IoT Software Security), and was conducted at [CSSA](https://cssa.korea.ac.kr) (Center for Software Security and Assurrance) at Korea University.

 ## Getting Started with `hmark`